dlwicksell/nodem/README.md

 argument string, and version, which takes no arguments), containing specific per-API properties, usually `global` or `local`, and `subscripts` or `arguments`.
-The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position (except version, which takes no arguments, and merge, which requires passing arguments via a JavaScript object), are: `version`, `data`, `get`, `set`, `kill`, `merge`, `order`, `previous`, `nextNode`, `previousNode`, `increment`, `lock`, `unlock`, `function`, and `procedure`.
+The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position (except `version`, which takes no arguments, and `merge`, which requires passing arguments via a JavaScript object), are: `version`, `data`, `get`, `set`, `kill`, `merge`, `order`, `previous`, `nextNode`, `previousNode`, `increment`, `lock`, `unlock`, `function`, and `procedure`.
 In order to use the asynchronous versions of those